 Similar to how a dog uses its nose to sniff for food, the Komodo dragon uses its tongue to smell flesh from miles away.

 Komodo dragons aren’t the largest animals on Komodo and Rinca Islands (they weigh about as much as the average person), but they are no doubt at the top of the food chain.
-They eat macaques, deer, various small animals, and water buffalo, which range in weight from 600 to 1,200 pounds.
+They eat macaques, deer, various small animals, and even water buffalo, which range in weight from 600 to 1,200 pounds.
 And if they’re hungry enough or feel threatened, they’ll eat humans, too.
 We heard the stories.

 The Komodo dragon not only relies on its speed to catch prey – it’s method of reducing the massive water buffalo to a meal is cruel, grisly, and violent.